kalvinparker/secure-gemini/SECURITY.md

 | Releases (Tags) | :white_check_mark: |
 | Older commits | :x:                |

 **User Responsibility:** Users are responsible for pulling the latest changes from the `master` branch and rebuilding their images to ensure they have the most recent security patches and dependency versions.
-Our CI/CD pipeline (`pr-scan.yml`) continuously validates the security of the `main` branch.
+My CI/CD pipeline (`pr-scan.yml`) continuously validates the security of the `main` branch.

 ## Reporting a Vulnerability